Skip Navigation

 Credits: 1.5 (1.5 Lecture Hours)

-Focus on developing an understanding of the techniques and issues for growing emerging organizations in the energy field; participants will be guided through a range of issues faced by a venture team in building and growing a new organization or pursuing innovative projects inside existing organizations.
+Focus on developing an understanding of the techniques and issues for growing emerging organizations in the energy field; overview of a range of issues faced by a venture team in building and growing a new organization or pursuing innovative projects inside existing organizations.

 Thematic Area: Energy Policy and Management